-A warrant liability was incurred as a result of warrants we issued in a public offering in September 2009.
-This liability is calculated at its fair market value using the Black-Scholes option-pricing model and is adjusted at the end of each quarter.
-For the first quarter of 2013, we recorded a non-cash benefit of \$4.3 million based on the change in the fair value of the warrants from the end of the prior quarter compared to a non-cash benefit \$0.1 million in the same period of 2012.
+This liability associated with these warrants is calculated at its fair market value using the Black-Scholes option-pricing model and is adjusted at the end of each quarter.
+For the second quarter of 2013, we recorded a non-cash benefit of \$4.4 million based on the change in the fair value of the warrants compared to a non-cash charge of \$0.4 million in the same period of 2012.

-In connection with the credit facility entered into with Oxford Financial LLC and Horizon Technology Finance Corporation during the second quarter of 2012, the Company incurred \$0.2 million in interest expense in the first quarter of 2013.
+In connection with the credit facility entered into with Oxford Financial LLC and Horizon Technology Finance Corporation during the second quarter of 2012, the Company incurred \$0.2 million in interest expense in the second quarter of 2013.
 Interest in the same period of 2012 was insignificant.